publicdocs/uscode/assets/md/titles/usc36/us/usc/t36/stI/ptA/ch1/m__us_usc_t36_stI_ptA_ch1.md

     I invite the Governors of the States, the Commonwealth of Puerto Rico, and other areas subject to the jurisdiction of the United States, to provide for the observance of Armed Forces Day within their jurisdiction each year in an appropriate manner designed to increase public understanding and appreciation of the Armed Forces of the United States.
 I also invite veterans, civic leaders, and organizations to join in the observance of Armed Forces Day.

     Finally, I call upon all Americans to display the flag of the United States at their homes on Armed Forces Day, and I urge citizens to learn more about military service by attending and participating in the local observances of the day.
-I also encourage Americans to volunteer at organizations that provide support to our troops.
+I also encourage Americans to volunteer at organizations that provide support to our troops and their families.

-    Proclamation 8823 of May 18, 2012, is hereby superseded.
+    Proclamation 8984 of May 17, 2013, is hereby superseded.

-    IN WITNESS WHEREOF, I have hereunto set my hand this seventeenth day of May, in the year of our Lord two thousand thirteen, and of the Independence of the United States of America the two hundred and thirty-seventh.
+    IN WITNESS WHEREOF, I have hereunto set my hand this sixteenth day of May, in the year of our Lord two thousand fourteen, and of the Independence of the United States of America the two hundred and thirty-eighth.

                               Barack Obama.

     Prior similar proclamations were contained in the following:

+    Proc.
+No. 8984, May 17, 2013, 78 F.R.
+30731, superseded by Proc.
+No. 9129, May 16, 2014, 79 F.R.
+29321.

     Proc.
 No. 8823, May 18, 2012, 77 F.R.
 30875, superseded by Proc.
 No. 8984, May 17, 2013, 78 F.R.
 30731.